 What Attracts Birds to a House

-Just as home buyers look for specific features when house shopping – a large kitchen, enough bedrooms, garage size, etc. – birds also need certain features in their houses.
-Factors that affect which birds will use a bird house or nesting box include…
+Just as home buyers look for specific features when house shopping such as a large kitchen, enough bedrooms, or sufficient garage space, birds also need certain features in their houses.
+Factors that affect which birds will use a birdhouse or nesting box include:

 Start With a Plan

-If you are a novice, however, building a bird house from scratch may seem too intimidating or ambitious, even with detailed plans.
-In that case, you may want to consider using a bird house kit with pre-cut pieces to assemble.
-Another option is to start with a simple bird house and make modifications to the design to make it more bird-friendly to suit the species you hope will take up residence.
+If you are a novice, however, building a birdhouse from scratch may seem too intimidating or ambitious, even with detailed, step-by-step plans.
+In that case, you may want to consider using a birdhouse kit with pre-cut pieces to assemble.
+Another option is to start with a simple birdhouse and make modifications to the design to make it more bird-friendly to suit the species you hope will take up residence.
 You might even consider an alternative design, such as turning a mailbox into a birdhouse.

 Use the Proper Equipment

-You can't build a good, safe bird house if you don't use the right tools for the construction.
-Be sure you have the proper drill bits, screwdrivers, hammers, saws and other tools for building bird houses on hand, and that those tools are in good working order.
+You can't build a good, safe birdhouse if you don't use the right tools for the construction.
+Be sure you have the proper drill bits, screwdrivers, hammers, saws, and other tools for building birdhouses on hand, and that those tools are in good working order.
 Reread instructional manuals if needed, and always practice proper safety when using different tools.
-If you are unfamiliar with the necessary tools, you might consider a beginning woodworking or wood shop class instead – building a bird house is often a class project you can select.
-This will allow you to build your first bird house with expert guidance to be sure you are building it correctly and using tools properly.
+If you are unfamiliar with the necessary tools, you might consider a beginning woodworking or wood shop class instead, and building a birdhouse is often a class project you can select.
+This will allow you to build your first birdhouse with expert guidance to be sure you are building it correctly and using tools properly.

-Even the best bird house plans or easiest projects can often be adjusted to be even more bird-friendly.
-A good bird house will be a prime nesting spot for years, and new bird families will raise many generations of baby birds in a safe, sturdy, attractive house.
-To make a bird house more bird-friendly, consider the following steps and adjustments.
+Even the best birdhouse plans or easiest projects can often be adjusted to be even more bird-friendly.
+A good house will be a prime nesting spot for years, and new bird families will raise many generations of baby birds in a safe, sturdy, attractive house.
+To make a birdhouse more bird-friendly, consider the following steps and adjustments.

 - Include ventilation holes to reduce heat and keep nestlings comfortable.